A retrospective survey of the artwork of Marsha Kennedy

 Early in life, Marsha understood that her relationship with nature and other species was fundamental to the quality of her life experience.
 This recognition later became the motivational force behind her art practice.
 Kennedy encourages her audience to recognize the essential meaning of our relationship to nature and other species.
 She is compelled to awaken and provoke a change that challenges our current cultural values and beliefs.

-A printed publication and media interview for this exhibition will be available.
+A printed publication and media interview for this exhibition is available.